Breakthrough Bladeless Laser Cataract Surgery

 "The new laser technology gives us more precision than manual techniques.
 It's much less invasive when removing the cataract from the eye, and it helps improve lens placement," says Dr. Chapman.
 "The benefit to the patient is that laser surgery is safer, more accurate and offers a faster recovery.
 It also minimizes changes to refractory vision, meaning fewer patients develop astigmatism or other vision problems after the surgery."

-All three of Gainesville Eye's ophthalmologists -- Chapman, Blehm, and Dr. Lori Lebow -- are trained and perform the LenSx laser cataract surgery.
+All three of Gainesville Eye's ophthalmologists -- Chapman, Blehm, Dr. Lori Lebow and Dr. Zach Balest -- are trained and perform the LenSx laser cataract surgery.

 Gainesville Eye Associates also is the first practice in Georgia to use an innovative technology called Verion, an image-guided system that guides the laser during cataract surgery, eliminating many of the surgical variables and achieving even better results.
 Gainesville Eye performed the first Georgia surgery with Verion in March 2014.